magepages/mpdocs/docs/age-verification/index.md

 ![Imgur](https://i.imgur.com/VAxXnYH.png)

-- **Apply for Product Detail Page(s)**: Select to apply age verification on the product detail page.
+- **Apply for Product Detail Page(s)**:
+  - Select `Yes` to show another field to apply Age Verification on the Product Detail Page.
 Those products that are satisfied will be applied to age verification.
 If this field is left blank, it will auto-apply age verification for all product detail pages.
+  - Select `No`: Not apply Popup of Age verification for any Product Detail Page.

 - **Include Custom Page**: Enter the Url path which must be separated by a / in the field.
 Apply Age Verification to all pages with the url selected.
 For example: / blog, / men / top / t-shirt, ...

 - **Exclude Custom Page**: